cmadland/gitpitch/open-education/PITCHME.md

 What about Indigenous students?

-Do the 5Ps do anything to benefit Indigenous students?
+Do the 5Ps do *anything* to benefit Indigenous students?
 ---
 'open' often requires digital technology

 digital technology *opens* and *closes*

 'in' voices are algorithmically promoted

+marginal voices are silenced
 ---
 most educational technology is bullshit